 Status: House Arrest

-Poet Dareen Tatour, a Palestinian citizen of Israel, will have spent two years in detention or under house arrest as of October 11, 2017.
+Poet Dareen Tatour, a Palestinian citizen of Israel, will have spent two years in jail or under house arrest as of October 11, 2017.
 Now under limited house arrest and denied access to the internet, she is awaiting a court verdict expected on October 17, 2017.

 Tatour was charged with inciting violence and supporting terrorism for three posts on social media.
 The first post on YouTube was Tatour’s reading of her poem “Resist, My People, Resist Them,” set to images of Palestinians clashing with Israeli security forces.
 At trial, the prosecutor attempted to prove that Tatour was not a legitimate poet, and engaged in debate over the translation of certain passages of the poem from the Arabic to Hebrew.